psyplot/psyplot/docs/index.rst

 --------------
 This package has been developed by Philipp Sommer.

-I want to thank the developers of the matplotlib_, xarray_ and cartopy_ packages for their great packages and of course the python developers for their fascinating work on this beautiful language.
+I want to thank the matplotlib_, xarray_ and cartopy_ developers for their great packages and of course the python developers for their fascinating work on this beautiful language.

 A special thanks to Stefan Hagemann and Tobias Stacke from the